MIPT-ILab/mipt-mips/docs/index.md

 ## Lectures on Computer Architecture

-Lectures are delivered every Friday at 18:30 in 108 RT building of MIPT.
+Lectures are delivered every Friday at 18:30 in **304 RT building** of MIPT.

 ### Term 1: CS Basics and Components